levysoft/chatgpt-token-cost-analysis/README.md

 ### Using the HTML Page

 1. **Download the Page**: Click the download link on the page to save it for offline use.
 2. **Select the Model**: Choose the appropriate model from the dropdown menu.
+You can select from all available OpenAI models and, experimentally, from Claude and Gemini models.
 3. **Upload Your JSON File**: Select your `conversations.json` file to analyze.
 Implemented JSON format validation to ensure the uploaded file adheres to the required structure.
 4. **View Results**: The analysis results, including total and monthly costs, will be displayed directly on the page.